 In the next picture all we did was change the style of hat.
 We put a multicam “boonie” hat on him.
-Look closely at the picture and identify what change in your mind.
+Look closely at the picture and identify what changed in your mind.

 Notice how changing the style of the hat breaks up the shape of the head?
 Humans are genetically predisposed to noticing the shape of a human head, eyes as well.
-It is a defensive response to avoid being a prey of a human predator.
+It is a defensive response to avoid becoming prey of a human predator.

 Remember what I had written in the last article about “shadows” and the affect it had on how humans see things?
 So what is the major problem here?

 Yup, the sun is glaring on one side of the man.
 And that creates a shadow on one side…it is unbalanced and out of place, plus it creates definition.

 So, now we are ready to put some “battle rattle” on the man.
 Let’s see what affect that has.

 Let me give you a closer-up view for you to review…

 If you want to know more about why his vest blends in so well you can read my article on Tactical Vests. < click here to read the tactical vest article >